This article details recommendations for optimizing your use of Alibaba Cloud Table Store.

 When selecting a partition key, note the following:

-Data of all rows in a single Partition Key should not exceed 1 GB.
-While 1GB is not the actual limitation, this is recommended in order to avoid a hot spot.
+Data of all rows in one partition key value cannot exceed 10 GB.
+While 10 GB is not a hard limitation, but this is recommended to avoid a hotspot.

 Each student card corresponds to one CardID.